 What Is Melatonin?

-Melatonin is often called the sleep hormone because we tend to feel sleepy after it is released.
-This hormone is naturally produced by the body on a daily basis.
+Melatonin is a hormone naturally produced by the body on a daily basis to help control the sleep-wake cycle.
 A person’s melatonin level is generally low throughout the day, then increases in the evening and peaks in the middle of the night.
 Light suppresses the release of melatonin, which is why we normally feel tired after dark.

 Can Melatonin Improve Sleep?